apache/incubator-datalab/USER_GUIDE.md

     <img src="doc/computational_scheduler.png" alt="Computational scheduler" width="400">
 </p>

-Notebook/spark cluster is  started/stopped automatically after scheduler setting.
+Notebook/Standalone Apache Spark cluster is started/stopped automatically after scheduler setting.
 Please also note that if notebook is configured to be stopped, all running data engines assosiated with is stopped (for spark cluster) or terminated (for data engine serice) with notebook.

 After login user is notified  that corresponding resources are about to be stopped/terminated in some time.